Isle of Lewis: Parishes and districts of Lewis

 It is claimed that the site of the Stornoway War Memorial was chosen as it would be visible from at least one location in each of the four parishes; therefore, it may be possible to see all four parishes of Lewis from the top of the monument.

 Settlements

-While Lewis has only one town, Stornoway, with a population of approx 8,000, there are also several large villages and groupings of villages on Lewis, such as North Tolsta, Carloway and Leurbost with significant populations.
+While Lewis has only one town, Stornoway, with a population of approximately 8,000, there are also several large villages and groupings of villages on Lewis, such as North Tolsta, Carloway and Leurbost with significant populations.
 Near Stornoway, Laxdale, Sandwick and Holm, although still de facto villages, have now become quasi-suburbs of Stornoway.
 The population of the greater-Stornoway area including these (and other) villages would be nearer 12,000.

 The island of Great Bernera contains the first planned crofting township created in the Outer Hebrides, Kirkibost created in 1805.
 This village was subsequently 'cleared' in 1823 and re-settled in 1878 using the exact land lotting divisions from 1805.

 The following is a non-exhaustive list of villages in Lewis according to their location: